Support

 • EIT Alumni member

-• Participant from other postdoctoral training programmes supported by the EIT KICs
+• Participant from other postdoctoral training programmes supported by the EIT Community

 InnoNext offers innovation internships from 2 different streams:

 2) ASPIRING INNOVATORS,entrepreneurship-focused internships where aspiring innovators develop business attitudes and competencies through expert mentoring while gaining practical insights into innovative companies.
-This opportunity is open to students and graduates from EIT Label Masters and Doctoral programs, EIT Alumni, and EIT Jumpstarter.
+This opportunity is open to students and graduates from EIT Label Masters and Doctoral programs, EIT Alumni.
 The internship can last up to 6 months.

 The Hosting Company will specify the exact duration in the internship vacancy description.

-The InnoNext application process consists of two steps: first, the candidate provides essential information to confirm eligibility and register for InnoNext; once registered, the candidate can then apply to specific vacancies of interest
+The InnoNext application process consists of two steps: first, interested Talents are invited to provide essential information to confirm eligibility and register for InnoNext via the online form; once registered, you can apply to specific positions of interest

 The InnoNext Call for Application form asks to provide an initial minimum set of information, including: